 If you’re like me and carry some of these blends with you, don’t leave them in your car.
 When taking your oils camping or to the beach, keep them cool in your ice chest.

-Cold pressed or expeller pressed oils
+How to store cold-pressed or expeller pressed oils

 These describe citrus oils that are pressed from the rinds of the fruit.
 These include: